 We will look at treatments for acute and chronic sciatica individually:

-Most cases of acute sciatica respond well to self-care measures, which may include:
+Most cases of acute sciatica respond well to self-care measures, which include:

 - Exercises such as walking or light stretching.